Reactor Internals

 [Animated sequence]

-Reactor unit with black material moves to the center of the screen and a gray clipboard is revealed on the left that reads OBJECTIVES.
+Reactor unit with black material moves to the center of the screen and a gray clipboard is revealed on the left that reads Objectives.
 A hand moves in to make three green check marks in the boxes.
 The hand then moves to the right of the reactor and draws a de-bottlenecked reactor unit, a drop of oil and a graph in succession.
 The graph includes an ascending arrow on the right with a dollar sign attached.
 The scene disappears and two hands come in from either side of the screen to shake in the center.

 [Text Display]